eabousaif/phrg-js-advanced-functions-this-code-along-pca-000/README.md

 We learned how to *borrow* functions from other objects using `call`, `apply`, and `bind`, and how to use `bind` to make copies of functions with a new `this` and execute them later.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-advanced-functions-this-code-along/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-js-advanced-functions-this-code-along/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 ## Resources
 - [MDN: Function.prototype.call()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call)
 - [MDN: Function.prototype.apply()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply)